vircadia/vircadia-metaverse/docs/RunningDockerImage.md

 ## Docker Image

-A Docker image is made of the latest release.
+Iamus can be packaged and run as a Docker image.
-As of 20200819, the Docker image is stored at hub.docker.com with the name "misterblue/vircadia-metaverse-server".
+As of 20210424, the latest Docker image is stored in the Github Container Registry with the name "ghcr.io/vircadia/iamus".
-Someday CI will be integrated with this project and then the image may move.

-As of 20200819, there is an instance of the Docker image running at `metaverse.bluestuff.org`.
-For a description of that instance, refer to the [test setup] document.

-To create your own Docker image, the process is:
+The latest Docker image is created with Github Actions (see `.github/workflows/docker-publish.yml`) but, to create your own Docker image, the process is:

 ```sh
 git clone https://github.com/vircadia/Iamus.git